dcellison/phi/book/source/categories/outliers/colours.md

 > colours are usually used as adjectives to describe nouns, indicating the color of an object, person, or place. they are words that depict the hue, shade, or tint of something. colours can also be used as nouns. when used as nouns, they refer to the color itself or a variant of it.

-colours in phi are based in nature, specifically the colours of a rainbow.
+colours in phi are based in nature, specifically in the colours of the rainbow.
 Below is a table of colour names in both phi and english.
 This list includes black, white, and grey to make the set of colours more practical.

 | phi   | english |
 | ----- | ------- |